EnglundE/ms1-tonysbakery/README.md

       1. The same approach for table as i had for the mobile regarding the design.

 * ## features
   1. Users are able to navigate to different pages on the website through the navigation panel on top of the page.
   2. A google map is addded in the bottom of home page for users to see the address of the bakery along with opening hours.
   3. A product page with prices and additional information about all products can be viewed.
   4. About page and contact page with information about the bakery and how to contact them, along with a link to the correct address on google maps.

 * ## Future features
-A number of features have been left out from this release due the scope of this project is a static website using HTML and CSS.
+ - A number of features have been left out from this release due the scope of this project is a static website using HTML and CSS.
 However there is multiple features that can be included in future releases.
   1. A purchase function, then the customers can just swing by and pick up their products without paying in store.
   2. A home delivery service with calender choice for date and time.
-  3. Login feature for storing of customer details, address, payment
+  3. Login feature for storing of customer details, address, payment.

 ## Technologies Used